mbarneyjr/Guessing-Game/README.md

 I made this modelled after a physical board game; I want to develop an agent to play this game optimally.

+## Dependencies

+Currently this project only depends on the python package `termcolor`, used for coloring the display.

 ## How To Play

 A pattern of 5 colors is randomly generated, and you have 10 chances to guess the correct pattern.
 There are seven possible colors, and the pattern may have repeating colors.